joshgerdes/jekyll-uno/_posts/2021-07-10-how-to-create-a-free-log-analytics-workspace.md

 ---
 date: 2021-07-10 00:00:00 +1200
-title: How to create a Free Azure Log Analytics workspace using PowerShell
+title: How to create a Free Azure Log Analytics Workspace using PowerShell
 permalink: /azure/how-to-create-a-free-log-analytics-workspace/
 author: Luke
 categories: